Glandora oleifolia

-Glandora oleifolia, the olive-leaved gromwell (syn.
+Glandora oleifolia (Lapeyr.)
+D.C.Thomas, the olive-leaved gromwell (syn.
 Lithodora oleifolia, Lithospermum oleifolium), is a species of flowering plant in the family Boraginaceae.
 The plant is native to a small rocky area near Figueras in the eastern Pyrenees, and is endemic to Spain.

 Description

 Glandora oleifolia is a lax and low evergreen sub-shrub growing to 20 cm tall by 30 cm or more wide.
 It has silky dark green leaves, similar to olive (Olea europea) leaves in shape.
 The plant produces sky-blue 5-lobed flowers.